odpi/specs/ODPi-Runtime.md

 -   **[ODPi_PATCH2]** Patches to Apache components MUST have the source available to the Apache community, posted via the project-specific bug-tracking system (like JIRA).
 The vendor SHOULD make reasonable efforts to get the patch committed.

 -   **[ODPi_PATCH3]** Patches to Apache components MUST be to deal with major security, availability, compatibility, or correctness issues.
-Patches MUST be 100% backward compatible (as defined by Apache Hadoop's compatibility guidelines) and MUST NOT be used to add features of any kind.
+Patches MUST be 100% backward compatible (as defined by Hadoop's compatibility guidelines) and MUST NOT be used to add features of any kind.

 - ODPi MUST itself issue official patch releases to the reference release to deal with very major security, availability, or correctness issues.